just want to remind all readers that rape is not sex. Rape is violence and

 or behavior that violates another sexually even when sexual intercourse is

-include marital rape has revealed to me that too many either refuse to
+include rape by a spouse has revealed to me that too many either refuse to

 understand and accept that martial rape actually occurs in our country or